JavaAura/Abderrahman_Badi_Sprint_4_B2_MusicAPI/README.md

 **Context**:

-The Music API provides functionality for managing products, categories, and users with role-based access control.
-It is designed for e-commerce systems where administrators manage the catalog and users interact with products.
+The Music API provides functionality for managing musics, alubms, and users with role-based access control.
+It is designed for platforms where administrators manage the catalog of music and albums.

 **Objectives**:

-- Build a secure REST API with session-based authentication using Spring Security.
+- Build a secure REST API with JWT token based authentication using Spring Security.
 - Implement role-based access control with distinct ADMIN and USER roles.
-- Enable CRUD operations for products, categories, and users.
+- Enable CRUD operations for musics, albums, and users.
 - Provide efficient pagination, sorting, and filtering for product and category data.
 - Handle security, validation, and exceptions robustly.
 - Use Docker and Jenkins for deployment workflows.
+- Use of a No sql database, MongoDB in this case.

 ## Installation